Kōban (交番), translated as “police box”, are the ubiquitous urban police stations of Japan.

 Chūzaisho, which used to outnumber kōban about two to one, are found in rural areas.
 A typical chūzaisho is a small house in which a police officer (called a 駐在さん chūzai-san) lives with his family with an office attached to the front for handling police business.
 The policeman and his entire family, to an extent, are responsible for policing the village community.
 His relationship to the villagers is often quite intimate and is considered the ideal of police-community relations.
 However, as a consequence of urban sprawl, many chūzaisho were transformed into kōban in areas near encroaching cities because of the increasingly heavy burden of police work on the lone police officer.

 Recent developments and criticism

-While the kōban model has been favourably reviewed by many other countries for contributing to Japan’s low crime rates, it is safe to assert that in a modern and increasingly mobile society free of territorial bonds the “feelers” of the omawari-san do not reach so deep into their neighbourhoods anymore.
-A series of child murders in the late 1980s and early 1990s as well as the criminal activities of the Aum cult have shaken the reputation of the kōban as efficient crime prevention and early warning system.
+While many other countries have favourably reviewed the kōban model for contributing to Japan’s low crime rates, it is safe to assert that in a modern and increasingly mobile society free of territorial bonds the “feelers” of the omawari-san do not reach so deep into their neighbourhoods anymore.
+A series of child murders in the late 1980s and early 1990s, as well as the criminal activities of the Aum cult, have shaken the reputation of the kōban as efficient crime prevention and early warning system.
 Isolated incidents where police officers stationed at kōban were unable to intervene and dissolve social conflicts contributed to the image of helplessness.